AlynxZhou/gnome-shell-extension-fixed-ime-list/README.md

 # Who?

-The person who have more then 2 input method engines in GNOME Shell like me (English, Simplified Chinese, Japanese).
+The person who has more then 2 input method engines in GNOME Shell like me (English, Simplified Chinese, Japanese).

 # Why?